 Pirated, Fake and Counterfeit Ebooks Are a Constant Presence on Amazon

-It is a well-known fact that the authors put a great deal of time and effort into writing books of their very own.
+It is a well-known fact that the authors put a great deal of time and effort into writing books of their own.
 In many ways writing a book is like a culmination of all their writing dreams.

 This is why the news about books being pirated is very upsetting for most writers.
 Book piracy is nothing more than outright theft.